78799 Xewioso: Orbit and classification

 Xewioso orbits the Sun at a distance of 28–47 AU (average 38 AU) once about every 230 years.
 Since its average orbital distance or semi-major axis is greater than Neptune's, Xewioso is considered a trans-Neptunian object.
-Its orbit has an eccentricity of 0.25 and an inclination of 14° with respect to the ecliptic.
+Its orbit has an eccentricity of 0.24 and an inclination of 14° with respect to the ecliptic.
 It previously passed perihelion in 1926, when it was nearest to the Sun.

 Xewioso orbits at the inner edge of the Kuiper belt with a high orbital inclination, so it can be considered an inner classical Kuiper belt object of the dynamically "hot" (high-inclination) population.
 Because Xewioso's orbit crosses Neptune's orbit, it can also be technically considered a centaur according to the Deep Ecliptic Survey's definition.

 Physical characteristics

-Xewioso is a dark object with a low geometric albedo between 0.01 and 0.08 and a diameter of roughly 490 to 640 km.
+Xewioso is a dark object with an extremely low geometric albedo of between 0.01 and 0.08 and an absolute magnitude of 5.4, which corresponds to a diameter of roughly 490 to 640 km.
 These measurements come from 2010 observations by the Herschel Space Observatory, which could determine Xewioso's size by detecting its far-infrared thermal emission.
-The color and rotation period of Xewioso are unknown and its absolute magnitude has significant uncertainty.
+However the color and rotation period of Xewioso are unknown and its absolute magnitude also has significant uncertainty.

+Based on its size of 565±71 km, it belongs to the proposed class of "mid-sized" TNOs between 400 and 1000 km in diameter, which are believed to represent the transition between small, low-density TNOs and large, high-density dwarf planets.
+Planetary scientists have hypothesized that mid-sized TNOs should have highly porous and unheated interiors, because TNOs in this size range (namely Uni and Gǃkúnǁʼhòmdímà) have been found to have low densities around 1 g/cm3.
+However, Xewioso is not known to have any natural satellites or moons, which means there is currently no way to measure its mass and density.